OmicEra/OmicLearn/README.md

 ![OmicLearn Workflow](workflow.png)

 Detailed instructions on how to get started with OmicLearn can be found **[here.](https://OmicLearn.readthedocs.io/en/latest/USING.html)**

-On this page, you can click on the titles listed in the *Table of Contents*, which contain instructions for each section.

 ## Contributing
 All contributions are welcome. 👍